-2020 was a win for youth voter participation.
-We saw the highest-ever turnout for young voters, with half of 18-29-year-olds casting their ballots.
-(Only 39% did so in 2016).
-But 2020 also made it clear: we have a lot of work to do.
+2020 was a huge win for youth voter participation with the highest-ever turnout for young voters.
+Nearly half of 18-29-year-olds casting ballots compared to 39% in 2016.
+But 2020 also made it clear: there is still a lot of work to do.

 Changes to voting laws add confusion.
 Political differences and polarization add tension.
-And while we should celebrate the record-high 50% youth turnout, that means 20 million young people still didn’t cast ballots.
+And while we celebrate the record-high youth turnout – we still need to motivate the 20 million young people who didn’t show up to vote.

 Here are three reasons your campus should invest in voter engagement:

-Newer voters, lower turnout.
-The newest, youngest voters (18-19) are consistently turning out at lower rates than slightly older peers.
-46% of 18-19 year olds cast their ballots in 2020, and in some states the gap was especially wide: In South Dakota, only 12% of 18-19 year olds voted compared to 30% of peers under 30.
+Voters aged 18 to 19 years old are consistently turning out at lower rates than even slightly older peers.
+Only forty-six percent (46%) of 18-19-year-olds cast their ballots in 2020, and in some states, the gap was especially wide.
+In South Dakota, for example, only 12% of 18-19-year-olds voted compared to 30% of peers under 30.

-Values matter more than ever.
-Generation Z will be prospective students for the next decade.
-They are more compassionate, empathetic and issue-driven than previous generations—and that means they have heightened expectations for the communities they join.
+GenZ is the prospective college student for the next decade.
+They are more compassionate, empathetic, and issue-driven than previous generations—and that means they have heightened expectations for the communities they join.